Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 And while some of them are generic and can be used for all kinds of declarations, e.g., `@see`, most of them are clearly supposed to accept specific kinds of declarations.
 * `@param` should be used for function / constructor parameters.
-* `@property` should be used for links to properties of the primary constructor.
+* `@property` should be used for links to class properties: both from the primary constructor and from the class body. .
 * `@exception` / `@throws` should be used for `Throwable`s.

 However, a lot of users are not familiar with block tags.